Be a Hedgehog Hero!

 Found a hedgehog in need of help?

 If you see a sick or injured hedgehog, or one that is out during the daytime, it is in need of urgent help.
-For advice on what to do, see the following websites:
+For advice on who to contact, check our local wildlife rescue centres page:

 Through our Hedgehog Heroes project we mapped sightings across Sheffield.
 Check out the sightings submitted on the map below.
 Email us at email@example.com if you would like to add your own sightings to our records.